Rio Tinto retreats from aluminium, $8 billion of assets on block

 In 2011, Rio Tinto forecasts its share of bauxite, alumina and aluminium production to be 35.8 million tonnes, 9.2 million tonnes and 3.9 million tonnes, respectively.

-(Additional reporting by James Regan in Sydney, Manolo Serapio in Singapore and Jane Lee in Kuala Lumpur; Editing by Mark Bendeich and Andrew Callus)
+(Additional reporting by James Regan in Sydney, Manolo Serapio in Singapore and Jane Lee in Kuala Lumpur; Editing by Mark Bendeich)